bwakedavis/bwakedavis.github.io/content/blog/ethereum/index.markdown

 **EVM** is a blockchain-based software platform.
 It allows developers to create decentralized applications (Dapps).

-Contracts written in a smart contract specific language are compiled into *bytecode* which the **evm** can read and execute.
+Contracts written in a smart contract specific language are compiled into *byte code* which the **evm** can read and execute.

 ## Decentralized Applications(DApps)

-**DApps** are digital applications or programs that exist and run on a blockchain or peer to peer network of computers instead of a single computer, and are not controllled by a single authority.
+**DApps** are digital applications or programs that exist and run on a blockchain or peer to peer network of computers instead of a single computer, and are not controlled by a single authority.

 #### Features of DApps